-The publication of this report emanates from a project entitled: An assessment of incentivising community engagement in drinking water supply monitoring (WRC Project No. K5/2214/3).
+The publication of this report emanates from a project entitled: An assessment of incentivising community engagement in drinking water supply monitoring (WRC Project No. K5/2214/3) and includes a CD containing Amanzi.

 This report forms part of a series of four reports.
 The other reports are: